EXHIBITIONS

 BIOGRAPHY

-Lucie Galvin is a multidisciplinary American artist based in Southern California.
-She studied art history at The University of Michigan, education at St. Mary's College California, garden design at The English Gardening School, London, and craftsman gardening with The National Trust for Scotland.
+Lucie Galvin is an American artist based in Southern California.
+She studied art history at The University of Michigan; education at St. Mary's College California; garden design at The English Gardening School, London; craftsman gardening with The National Trust for Scotland; and illustration with The Royal Botanic Gardens, Kew.
 She teaches and practices sustainable gardening and crafts.

 STATEMENT